thebearingedge/timdav.is/source/_posts/UNIX-Domain-Sockets-vs-TCP-Sockets.md

 There's an _empty file_ there, named `mysql.sock` and its type is `s` (for socket!).

-This explains the error message `No such file or directory`.
 When passing `'localhost'` as the first parameter to `mysqli_real_connect()`, it's assumed that MySQL has been started and `/var/run/mysqld/mysqld.sock` exists.
 When MySQL is stopped, it deletes the socket file.
+This explains the error message `No such file or directory`.

+## Still Learning

+While I do think that a top-down approach to learning about technology is workable, things like this keep popping up for me.
+I may have an _intuition_ for how or why something works, but in the end there are plenty of dots left unconnected.
+I'll try to continue writing about these gaps in my knowledge as I recognize and try to fill them.